techidaily/site-iphone-unlock/source/_posts/in-2024-detailed-review-of-doctorsim-unlock-service-for-apple-iphone-14-pro-max-drfone-by-drfone-ios.md

 ### Key Features of doctorSIM

 1. It allows you to check the SIM lock status and warranty status of your iOS device.
-2. doctorSIM can also help you check the [iCloud Activation Lock](https://drfone.wondershare.com/ios-16/how-to-bypass-icloud-activation-lock-screen-on-ios-16.html)Status and MI Account Activation Status.
+2. doctorSIM can also help you check the [iCloud Activation Lock](https://drfone.wondershare.com/ios-16/how-to-bypass-icloud-activation-lock-screen-on-ios-16.html) Status and MI Account Activation Status.
 3. Along with the old devices, this service is also compatible with the latest models, such as the Apple iPhone 14 Pro Max 15 series,

 ### Pros